oxcompsoc/learntocode/chapter8/README.md

-# Session 6: A tour of data science with Python
+# Chapter 8: A tour of data science with Python

 ## Introduction